I remember my Aunt Gertie well. Her name was Gertrude

 I once took Gertie some embroidery I was working on and showed it

 to her proudly.
 She promptly turned it over and said firmly that someone

-(presumably an authority) had told her that the back of embroidery should
+(presumably an authority) had told her that the back of embroidery

-late for rebuttal because it is, of course, complete nonsense.
+this, too late for rebuttal because it is, of course, complete nonsense.

-At the end, and endings are often sad, she was in a Home for the Aged.
+In the end, and endings are often sad, she was in a Home for the Aged.

 My mother would visit her there.
 Mother once said to me, "Oh,

 don't fit.
 She was so neat and now she's all messed up.